kkseniad/CLI-Project/README.md

 # Movie Shelf CLI
-A command line interface app to simulate a movie library
+A command line interface app to simulate a movie collection

 ## Usage
 Run `ruby app.rb` in the terminal